 Near the big tree of La Ceiba is the beautiful colonial church, San Miguel Arcángel.
 This small and beautiful colonial church dates back to the beginning of the 19th century.

 I recommend you to visit the colonial town of Salcoatitan during the weekend.
 In addition to the normal touristic activities, you will be able to enjoy the local gastronomy served in the park in front of the colonial church.

-Additionally, Los Chorros de La Calera waterfalls are also one of the main attractions of Juayua.
+Additionally, the Los Chorros de La Calera waterfall is also one of the main attractions of Juayua.
 These beautiful waterfalls are located about two kilometers from the center of town.

-The town has other attractions other than the gastronomy and waterfalls; there is the conga bus, the little trains, the shopping, and the horse-drawn carriages; to name a few.
-Visit our Juayua page, if you want to know more about this amazing city
+The town has other attractions other than the gastronomy and waterfalls, there is the conga bus, the little trains, the shopping, and the horse-drawn carriages, to name a few.
+Visit our Juayua page, if you want to know more about this astonishing city.

 Furthermore, ecotourism and adventure sports such as buggies, canopy, hiking, and camping are popular in Apaneca.